START-Hack/Kanton-St.Gallen-STARTHACK25/README.md

 </ul>

 ## <p align="center"> Point of Contact </p>
-<p>Simon Schlegel, Project Manager for Innovation at the Economic Promotion Office of the Canton of St. Gallen.</p>
+<p>Simon Schlegel, Project Manager for Innovation at the Economic Promotion Office of the Canton of St.Gallen.</p>

 ## <p align="center"> Prize</p>
 <h3>The winning team will be rewarded with an unforgettable alpine experience!</h3> <br>